2-8-0: Poland

+Another Polish 2-8-0 locomotive was TKr55.
+TKr55 was a prototype steam engine designed in Poznań in 1955 and built in Wrocław in 1957.
+New unit was created for shunting operations.
+It was based on the Tr203 (USATC S160) chassis, had a boiler similar to American locomotives and the cabine from the Polish TKt48.
+The only prototype locomotive built was used in Kutno until late 1970s when it was scrapped.

 Russia

 In Russia, the 2-8-0 wheel arrangement was represented by the prerevolutionary Sch (Shuka-pike) class.
 These two-cylinder compound locomotives without superheaters were declared the standard Russian freight locomotive in 1912, but since they were relatively low-powered, they were only useful on easier lines without steep gradients such as the Saint Petersburg-Moscow route.

 South Africa

 Five 2-8-0 locomotive classes saw service in South Africa, all of them initially acquired by the Cape Government Railways (CGR), which classified all but two as 8th Class.
 All of them were variations on the same design, used saturated steam, and had cylinders with overhead slide valves, actuated by inside Stephenson valve gear.